AbolfazlHo/Pooler/README.md

     * Set up any necessary UnityEvents in the Inspector (e.g., set onGetEvent to activate a particle effect).

-    * Drag the GameObject into your project hierarchy to create a prefab.
+    * Drag the GameObject into your project tab to create a prefab.

 2. Set up the PoolsManager: